▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Character and skills

-The “Chesapeake Bay Retriever” It is prized for its awake and cheerful disposition, his intelligence, his calm demeanor and his affectionate nature and protective.
-The value, the willingness to work, vivacity, good sense of smell, the intelligence, the enjoyment of the water and especially the general quality and the provisions should take priority when selecting and raising the “Chesapeake Bay Retriever”.
+The "Chesapeake Retriever" is highly appreciated for its alert and cheerful disposition., his intelligence, his calm demeanor and his affectionate nature and protective.
+The value, the willingness to work, vivacity, good sense of smell, the intelligence, The enjoyment of the water and especially the general quality and dispositions must take priority when selecting and breeding the "Chesapeake Retriever.".
 Extreme shyness or aggression are not desirable in this breed, whether the animal is used as a hunting dog or pet.

 In the countryside, the Chesapeake he is a serious worker and has even been called neurotic in his eagerness to find fallen birds.
 It's not out there to play.
 The Chesapeake They are known for their excellent vision and memories when it comes to seeing where birds fall and remembering where to go to collect them..
 His favorite activity is hunting for ducks.